jrjonjonjimmyjimjim/firebase-action/README.md

 # GitHub Actions for Firebase

 This Action for [firebase-tools](https://github.com/firebase/firebase-tools) enables arbitrary actions with the `firebase` command-line client.
 This is a fork of the original, which I created because Alpine Linux wanted to be a PITA.
 I will edit this whenever I want to trigger the CI/CD.
+Foo.

 ## Inputs